Brewers Place Jonathan Villar On DL, Promote Lewis Brinson

 The Brewers have announced that they’ve placed infielder Jonathan Villar on the 10-day DL with a lower back strain.
 To take his place on the active roster, they’ve promoted top outfield prospect Lewis Brinson.

 Villar’s injury is the latest setback in a miserable campaign for a player who was an offensive standout for the Brewers last year.
-Then a second baseman/shortstop, Villar led the majors in stolen bases (62) and delivered a terrific .285/.369/.457 batting line with 19 home runs in 679 plate appearances.
-Villar, now a third baseman, remains a threat on the base paths (14), but his work at the plate hasn’t given him the opportunity to steal as many bags.
+Then a shortstop/third baseman, Villar led the majors in stolen bases (62) and delivered a terrific .285/.369/.457 batting line with 19 home runs in 679 plate appearances.
+Villar, now a second baseman, remains a threat on the base paths (14 steals), but his work at the plate hasn’t given him the opportunity to swipe as many bags.
 Across 248 PAs, Villar has hit a meager .213/.283/.342.
+As long as Villar’s out, the majority of the work at the keystone figures to go to Eric Sogard, who has hit a red-hot .375/.500/.609 in 80 PAs.

-With Brinson on the way up, Milwaukee has now added two of its best prospects in the past two days, having promoted left-hander Josh Hader on Friday.
+With Brinson now up, Milwaukee has added two of its best prospects in the past two days, having promoted left-hander Josh Hader on Friday.
 Brinson is regarded as the better of the two, as Baseball Prospectus (No. 12), MLB.com (No. 13), FanGraphs’ Eric Longenhagen and Baseball America (No. 20) each rank the 23-year-old among the game’s 20 best prospects, while ESPN’s Keith Law (No. 38) is only slightly less bullish.

 Brinson joined the Brewers last summer as the centerpiece of the package they received from the Rangers for catcher Jonathan Lucroy and reliever Jeremy Jeffress.
 The right-handed-hitting Brinson, a first-round pick in 2012, has done nothing but produce since he joined the Milwaukee organization, slashing .382/.387/.618 in 93 PAs with its Triple-A affiliate in Colorado Springs last year and .312/.397/.503 in 204 plate trips this season.
 Along the way, Brinson has drawn walks in 10.8 percent of PAs and added six homers and seven stole bases.
 Brinson has the type of power and speed that could lead to his emergence as a 30-30 threat in the majors, according to MLB.com.
 Unsurprisingly, his speed also comes in handy in center field, continues MLB.com, as it it helps him overcome “shaky jumps and reads.”